CowDogMoo/warpgate/dockerfiles/warpgate/README.md

 # Warpgate Container Image

 Container image builder and template manager.
-Warpgate provides a unified interface for building container images using Buildah and managing infrastructure templates.
+Warpgate provides a unified interface for building container images using BuildKit and managing infrastructure templates.

 ## Container Image Creation and Pushing to GHCR